shibusavic/StockDataImport/docs/eod-import-requirements.md

 ### Functional

-1. The CLI will accept a YAML file that defines what it should.
+1. The CLI will accept a YAML file that defines which actions will be execute.

 ### Logging